trialsnet-project/trialsnet-project.github.io/_pages/uc-gallery.md

 ### Infrastructure, Transportation, and Security & Safety

-Infrastructure, Transportation, and Security & Safety (ITSS) represent key domains of the urban ecosystems in Europe.
-ITSS Use Cases (UCs) target improving the “liveability” of the urban environment in the ITSS domain, by decreasing the negative effects (congestion, sprawl, pollution, inequality, etc.) of collapsing metropolises, as it is of utmost importance to ensure that cities are safe, affordable, and sustainable for all.
-Also, the UCs will have positive impacts on Societal Values such as Trust, Resilience, Security, Sustainability, Trustworthiness, Automation, and Service Availability.
-In this context, five different UCs have been designed, as described in the following.
+Infrastructure, Transportation, and Security & Safety (ITSS) represent one of the key domains of the urban ecosystems in Europe.
+ITSS use cases target improving the “liveability” of the urban environment by decreasing the negative effects (congestion, sprawl, pollution, inequality, etc.) of collapsing metropolises, as it is of utmost importance to ensure that cities are safe, affordable, and sustainable for all.
 {: .text-justify}